 New England has a rich history as home to a thriving manufacturing industry.
 Samuel Slater launched America’s Industrial Revolution over 200 years ago, and for generations mill towns dotted the landscape of New England, from Lewiston-Auburn, Maine; to Manchester, New Hampshire; to Lowell, Massachusetts and beyond.
 While more traditional forms of manufacturing have been on the decline in the region in recent years, there is great potential for economic growth in the so-called “advanced manufacturing” sector.
 Advanced manufacturing is that which harnesses significant training and well-honed skills to develop highly specialized products in industries such as aerospace, life sciences, medical devices, semi-conductors and nano-technology.
 As home to both educational institutions and industry leaders, New England’s clusters of innovative research are an important economic driver.
-The NEC staff contact for the Advanced Manufacturing Working Group is Chris Averill.
+The NEC staff contact for the Advanced Manufacturing Working Group is Taylor Pichette.

 Advanced Manufacturing Report